-Community is a very important piece in our mission here at PhotoUp, and we are passionate about being able to give back.
-We are constantly searching for ways to create positive impact in our communities as part of our social mission.
+Community is a very important piece of our mission here at PhotoUp, and we are passionate about being able to give back.
+We are constantly searching for ways to create a positive impact in our communities as part of our social mission.
 Recently we were given a great opportunity to partner with a group of individuals who are just as passionate as we are in contributing back to communities.

 For our most recent Community Impact Project, we teamed up with Ripples Surf Camp and PAPEL to distribute school supplies to 200 students from 2 schools in Borongan City, in the province of Eastern Samar.
 The province was along the path of Typhoon Haiyan when it crossed the central part of the Philippines.

 Ripples Surf Camp is organized by a group of surfing friends.
 Apart from providing participants an introduction to surfing, the camp also includes community outreach programs as part of the camp’s itinerary.
-Guests and participants not only get to enjoy surfing, but are also able to give back to the community.
+Guests and participants not only get to enjoy surfing but are also able to give back to the community.

 Through Ripples and PAPEL, we were able to broaden our impact from Cebu and all the way out to Eastern Samar.

 It has been one of our plans to go on a surf trip.
 Myself (Ossie), Lawrence, Clyve, and Brian enjoy board riding – on land and water – among other things.
 With the Ripples team a few staff members short, the four of us volunteered to be part of their kitchen crew.
 The team from Ripples also reached out to PhotoUp to see if the company was keen on co-sponsoring the planned donation drive which was to be part of the Ripples Surf Trip itinerary.
-We saw the said instances as a good opportunity to be able to go on our long-planned trip, and be able to volunteer for a good cause.
+We saw the said instances as a good opportunity to be able to go on our long-planned trip and be able to volunteer for a good cause.

 With the budget approved, we were able to purchase the supplies needed for the 200 kids we plan to hand out the school kits to.
-The kits consisted of crayons, notebooks, paper, pens, pencils, rulers, and assortment of other materials kids needed in school.
-Assembly of the kits was done in the PhotoUp Office with volunteers from our staff members.
+The kits consisted of crayons, notebooks, paper, pens, pencils, rulers, and an assortment of other materials kids needed in school.
+The Assembly of the kits was done in the PhotoUp Office with volunteers from our staff members.

 Cebu to Borongan City